 Which Damages Can I Recover for Legal Malpractice

-Attorneys who have committed malpractice may be liable for all the subsequent damages their former clients suffered as result.
-Broadly, this means the client is entitled to be “made whole” by a compensatory damages award for the value of the claim or property interest lost as a result of the attorney's negligence.
-These damages are determined by calculating the difference between what was recovered and what would have been recovered but for the attorney's wrongful act or omission.
-This can be difficult to establish and is done through the case within a case approach of legal malpractice actions.
+Attorneys who have committed malpractice may be liable for all the subsequent damages their former clients suffered as a result.
+Broadly, this means the client is entitled to be “made whole” by a compensatory damages award for the value of the claim or property interest lost as a result of the attorney’s negligence.
+These damages are determined by calculating the difference between what was recovered and what would have been recovered but for the attorney’s wrongful act or omission.
+This can be difficult to establish and is done through the case-within-a-case approach of legal malpractice actions.

 Below are the main categories of damages you may recover for legal malpractice: